Connor Hawke: Return to action

 When Oliver returned from the dead, Connor left the ashram and tracked him down.
 After Connor manages to save his father from warlock Stanley Dover, Connor and Oliver move in together in Star City.
 The two live with Mia Dearden, a runaway that Oliver has taken in and trained as his new sidekick Speedy.
-Since returning to the superhero life, Connor has been wounded seriously twice, once by the villain called Onomatopoeia and once by Constantine Drakon, but he continues in his hero role.
+Since returning to the superhero life, Connor has been wounded seriously twice, once by the villain Onomatopoeia and once by Constantine Drakon, but he continues in his hero role.
 He is the voice of reason for Oliver, and the two have since formed a real father-son relationship.
 During his recovery from Onomatopoeia's attack, Oliver Queen and his former sidekick Roy Harper went on a trip across the country recovering old possessions.
 One of them was an old photograph which revealed that Oliver had been present at Connor's birth, but later ran from the responsibility of being a father.
 Oliver kept this fact from his son.
 However, Connor already learned the truth years ago from his mother, and has already forgiven him without Oliver's knowledge.

 "One Year Later"

-During the 2006 "One Year Later" storyline, Connor is revealed, to be on an island with Mia Dearden and Oliver Queen as Oliver trains for his return to Star City.
+During the 2006 "One Year Later" storyline, Connor is revealed to be on an island with Mia Dearden and Oliver Queen as Oliver trains for his return to Star City.

 In November 2006, Connor starred in his own six issue miniseries, entitled Connor Hawke: Dragon's Blood.
 It was written by Chuck Dixon with art by Derec Donovan.
 Dixon stated, "A big surprise leads to major changes in Connor's life, particularly as it relates to his father."

-At the end of Tony Bedard's Black Canary miniseries, Connor takes Dinah's adoptive daughter Sin to a safe location at Oliver's request.
-After the wedding of Oliver and Black Canary, Connor resumes the mantle of Green Arrow after it is believed that his father has once more been killed.
-Along with Dinah and Batman, Connor is one of the few people who believes that Oliver is still alive.
-His suspicions are confirmed when it is revealed that Oliver is being held captive by the Amazons, and Connor and Dinah decide to stage a rescue attempt.
-Following the rescue of Oliver, as the family is reunited, Connor is shot through the chest by League of Assassins members manipulated by Shado.
-After taking Connor to the hospital, Oliver learns from Mia that Connor already knew of his father's abandonment.
-The doctors and Hal Jordan are able to save his life, but the bullet was coated with a devastating toxin, leaving Connor in a persistent vegetative state from which he may never emerge.
-Oliver is devastated by the knowledge that his son may never wake up and that Connor had forgiven him years ago.
-He vows never to leave his son again.